Video of Vicky White at hotel day of escape - NewsBreak

 FLORENCE, Ala.
 (WHNT) – The Lauderdale County Sheriff’s Office says that a surveillance video was captured of Vicky White at a hotel in Florence.

 Officials say that the time stamp on the video is wrong and to add 1 hour and 10 minutes to the time stamp provided.
-The correct time would be 6:30 a.m. on April 29, the day of the escape.8 kid-friendly films return to Cinemark for cheap summer entertainment
+The correct time would be 6:30 a.m. on April 29, the day of the escape.JCPD arrests suspect connected to two different shootings

 Officials have also said that she stayed for two nights and paid with her credit card.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.